 There are a few major benefits and considerations for hospitals thinking about deploying electronic HCAHPS surveys.
 Electronic HCAHPS surveys are faster at gathering data than mail and phone surveys, and likelier to reach more patients.
 Hospitals can contract with a CMS-approved vendor to conduct HCAHPS surveys or conduct the survey on their own, if they receive approval from CMS to do so.

-These regulations make sure vendors and hospitals use the most recent HCAHPS questions and comply with the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, the federal law that protects the privacy of patient health information.
+Regulations for HCAHPS surveys require vendors and hospitals to use the most recent questions.
+They also need to comply with the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, which dictates how patient information must be protected.

 Who can I give the HCAHPS survey to and when?